bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 end
 ```

-If your Capybara configuration requires more setup than provided by Rails, this
+If your Capybara configuration requires more setup than provided by Quails, this
 additional configuration could be added into the `application_system_test_case.rb`
 file.